Lan ETS

 Lan ETS is a yearly LAN party event held by a student club of the same name from the École de technologie supérieure university in Montreal.
 It is currently the largest LAN party in Canada and on North America East Coast.
 In 2013, approximately 1094 gamers attended the event for a chance to win over $18,000 in money and over $25,000 in prizes.

 Activity

 Born from three university students' passion for network gaming, information technologies and the search for new challenges, the Lan ETS is the largest event in the field of network gaming in Canada.
 The main attraction of Lan ETS is its famous video game competitions that offer participants the chance to win more than $40,000 in money and over $25,000 in prizes each year.
 The official tournament's line-up usually includes an FPS, an RTS and a DotA-like.

 Each year a diverse and dynamic clientele visits the Lan ETS.
 Participants are primarily from Québec, but also from Ontario and the northeastern United States.
 Lan ETS also receives many visitors from the Montreal area who enjoy the various activities accessible to everyone such as the "Scavenger Hunt", Consoles, Cosplay contest, Video Game Orchestra and more!

-2022

-Lan ETS 2022 was the 20th edition staged by our student club.
-For the occasion, the organization team decided to come back at his original venue, the university École de technologie supérieure.
-The event was held for 48 hours as usual, opening at 6pm on friday and closing up around 6pm sunday.
-The tickets were sold very rapidly, the first wave was sold-out in 13 minutes and the second in 8 minutes.
-The hype around the event was very high after those 2 years of pandemic without events of this sort.
-The total prize pool was $25,000 the tournaments.